North Cheshire CAMRA - Branch Competition Timelines

 Club of the Year

-A similar process to Pub of the Year except selection takes place in January, with judging through to mid-March and the winner announced end March.
+A similar process to Pub of the Year except selection takes place based on NBSS scores only in January, with judging through to mid-March and the winner announced end March.

 Community Pub of the Year

-Unlike the two other awards Community Pub of the Year candidates are selected via direct nominations by North Cheshire CAMRA members, supported by brief justifications which guide the judges.
-The intention is to announce the winner, and ideally present the award, during CAMRA's Community Pubs Month, November.
+Unlike the first two awards Community Pub of the Year candidates are selected via direct nominations by North Cheshire CAMRA members, supported by brief justifications which guide the judges.
+The intention is to announce the winner, and ideally present the award, during CAMRA's Community Pubs Month, April.

 Pub (and Club) of the Season